Myndex/apca-introduction/analysis.md

 > ```

 **_PARTIALLY INCORRECT_**
 This is the WCAG2 formula EXCEPT that WCAG2 does not care which is foreground or which is background, but it does demand which is lighter and which is darker.
 This is addressed obliquely in the return ternary statement.
 If this page intends to educate, then the importance of qualifying which color is higher luminance before calculating the ratio should be up front.
+Also, buried in other parts of the example code, xi _rounds_ the result, but WCAG 2 requires using 'Math.floor()', i.e. AGWG deceided that WCAG 2 contrast must be truncated, not rounded.

 The function for WCAG 2 contrast() is more clearly written as: